webMath/algesurf/home-page/r3/readme.md

 <input type=button value='View file as source code on GitHub' onclick=window.location.href='https://github.com/jaanga/algesurf/'; />

 <iframe src="iframe-random-site-show-r1.html" width=100% height=500px ></iframe>
-_algeSurf Function Graphs - latest revision_ / [Full Screen]( http://jaanga.github.io/algesurf/function-graphs/latest/index.html )
+_algeSurf Apps - a selection_

 ## Concept

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->
-AlgeSurf is an effort to make the visualization of mathematical things faster, simpler and easier
+AlgeSurf is an effort to make the visualization of things mathematical faster, simpler and easier

 ### Vision
 <!--  a descriptive picture of a desired future state -->